Char2sGu/nest-mikro-crud/README.md

 ## Forcing Query Conditions

-`.getQueryConditions()` in the service is called to get primary query conditions for each actions.
+`.getQueryConditions()` in the service is called to get primary query conditions for each actions. (filter conditions, if exists, will be overwritten)

 ```ts
 class OurService /*extends ...*/ {